Men's Long Sleeve Kurta with coconut shell buttons

-Inspired by the yogic philosophy of breathing with ease, our Men's Long Sleeve Kurta features an organic cotton kurta and a long-sleeved fit that’s easy to wear.
-Pamper your body with this traditional Indian wear this summer.
+It’s inspired by the yogic philosophy of breathing with ease, our Men's Long Sleeve Kurta comes in an organic cotton fabric and a long-sleeved fit that will make you feel comfortable this summer.

 How is it made?